Chris-McGonigle/bash-boris/testing/TESTING.md

 1. The single error was casued by the omission of 'seconds' from a transition attribute on the mole image.
 This was added to correct.

 Retested: ERROR PASSED

+2. Warnings were given for all button elements that the same colour was used for the background color and border colour of the buttons.
+This was a deliberate design choice to retain some of the original colour on hover over any button element.
+As such this did not need retested.

+Retested: NOT APPLICABLE

+3. Two warnings were received for an unknown vendor extension, namely -webkit.
+Again this was a deliberate choice of extension and can be ignored.

+Retested: NOT APPLICABLE